kej715/DtCyber/NOS2.8.7/README.md

 installed NOS 2.8.7 (or since the last time you executed the command).

 #### Standard CDC Products
-Installation scripts are currently available for the following standard CDC products.
-These products are pre-built and included on the initial deadstart tape.
-The scripts are available to facilitate customization, if needed.
+The following standard CDC products are pre-installed and included on the initial deadstart tape.
+However, you may re-install them (e.g., after customization), if needed.

 | Product | Description |
 |---------|-------------|